Writer Profile

 (3) Autonomous and responsible governance system (collegial body)

-Furthermore, seven quantitative and qualitative criteria for becoming a candidate for support were established.
+Furthermore, seven quantitative and qualitative criteria for becoming a candidate for support were also established.

 Keio University as a Research University

 Keio University is a private university with a long tradition, possessing its own characteristics and "form" as Keio University.
-Looking back over the past 10 years, the successive university leadership and each faculty and graduate school have collaborated and, through tireless efforts, have been selected for numerous center-building projects, developing the foundation as a research university from various perspectives.
+Looking back over the past 10 years, the successive Juku administrations and each faculty/graduate school have collaborated and, through tireless efforts, have been selected for numerous center-forming projects, developing the foundation as a research university from various perspectives.

-In the Program for Promoting the Enhancement of Research Universities, which has been supported for 10 years since 2013, efforts were made to build cross-disciplinary research fields, develop a researcher information database, and promote international joint research and industry-government-academia collaboration through the introduction of Keio-style URAs (University Research Administrators).
+In the Program for Promoting the Reform of University Research, which has been supported for 10 years since 2013, efforts were made to build cross-disciplinary research fields, develop researcher information databases, and promote international joint research and industry-government-academia collaboration through the introduction of Keio-style URAs (University Research Administrators).
 In the Top Global University Project, supported for 10 years since 2014, a cluster system for Longevity, Security, and Creativity was introduced.
-Aiming for the sustainable development of a super-mature society, the university is promoting internationalization by increasing the ratio of foreign faculty members through measures such as the introduction of Guest Professor (Global).
-In the Open Innovation Platform Development Project, supported for five years since 2018, the system for managing large-scale joint research with industry was strengthened, and the Office of Innovation and Entrepreneurship was established, building a Keio-style industry-academia collaboration system.
-Since 2021, the Support for Pioneering Research Initiated by the Next Generation (JST-SPRING) has been adopted, providing living and research expenses to students in Ph.D. program and building a mechanism to challenge cross-disciplinary issues across graduate schools.
-In the Program on Open Innovation Platforms for University-Associated Venture Ecosystems (COI-NEXT), adopted in 2021, the university takes the lead in involving diverse stakeholders such as companies, local governments, and citizens to build autonomous and continuous industry-academia-government co-creation centers.
-In 2022, an application is being made for the World Premier International Research Center Initiative (WPI). ()
+Aiming for the sustainable development of a super-mature society, the proportion of international faculty has been increased through the introduction of Guest Professor (Global) positions, promoting internationalization.
+In the Open Innovation Platform Program, supported for five years since 2018, the system for managing large-scale joint research with industry was strengthened, and the Office of Innovation and Entrepreneurship was established, building a Keio-style industry-academia collaboration system.
+Since 2021, the Support for Pioneering Research Initiated by the Next Generation (JST-SPRING) has been adopted, providing living and research expenses to Ph.D. program students and building a mechanism to challenge cross-disciplinary issues across graduate schools.
+In the Program on Open Innovation Platform for University-Associated Startups and Ecosystem (COI-NEXT), adopted in 2021, the university takes the lead in involving diverse stakeholders such as companies, local governments, and citizens to build autonomous and continuous industry-academia-government co-creation centers.
+In 2022, an application is being made for the World Premier International Research Center Initiative (WPI). (★)

 Aiming to Apply for University for International Research Excellence

 Several details regarding the selection process have also become clear.
-Selection will not be judged solely on past achievements and accumulation, but rather on whether there is a vision and commitment to "transform" toward the future vision.
+In selection, judgment will not be based solely on past achievements and accumulation, but rather on whether there is a vision and commitment to "transform" toward the future image.
 The first round of applications will begin this autumn, but not all schools will be selected this fiscal year; second and third rounds of applications will be held, with selection occurring in stages.
 There is sufficient time to prepare for the application.

 Within Keio University, various research activities are conducted, and there are many research results that are highly evaluated internationally.
 It is also possible to formulate highly feasible and ambitious business and financial strategies with social implementation in mind.
-We are also working to strengthen our governance system to make it more autonomous and responsible.
+We are also working to strengthen our system to make the autonomous and responsible governance system even more robust.

-On the other hand, interdisciplinary research across faculties and graduate schools must be further accelerated.
-Cross-graduate school programs must also be developed for master's and Doctoral Programs.
-A system must be built where English correspondence can be handled normally in various departments, including administrative divisions.
-An environment must be prepared where overseas researchers can conduct research and education without feeling barriers.
-The intellectual property department must be strengthened, patents for social implementation must be selected, and a system must be built to utilize intellectual property with a sense of speed.
-A platform must be built to store various data generated by research activities and utilize it across faculties and graduate schools.
+On the other hand, fusion research across the boundaries of faculties and graduate schools must be further accelerated.
+Cross-graduate school programs must also be developed for master's and Ph.D. programs.
+We must build a system where English correspondence can be handled normally in various departments, including administrative sectors.
+We must develop an environment where overseas researchers can conduct research and education without feeling barriers.
+We must strengthen the intellectual property department, select patents for social implementation, and build a system that can utilize intellectual property with a sense of speed.
+We must build a platform that can store various data generated by research activities and utilize it across faculties and graduate schools.
 There are many challenges to overcome.

 The more challenges there are, the stronger the organization becomes.
 We must move forward toward the major goal of escaping the critical situation of Japan's university research capabilities.
-And we possess sufficient power to "surpass the unsurpassable."
-If faculty, staff, Keio students, Keio University alumni, and everyone involved with Keio University unite and deepen the bonds of the Keio Gijuku Shachu to tackle this, nothing is impossible.
+And we possess sufficient power to "go beyond the insurmountable."
+If faculty, staff, Keio students, Keio University alumni, and everyone involved with Keio University unite and deepen the bonds of the Keio Gijuku Shachu to address this, nothing is impossible.
 It is a natural progression for Keio University to aim for the status of a University for International Research Excellence.

-★ After the publication of this magazine, Keio was selected as a WPI center in FY2022, the first for a private university.
+★ After publication in this magazine, Keio was selected as a WPI center for FY2022, the first for a private university.

 *Affiliations and titles are as of the time of publication.